The Association of Professional Taekwon-Do Instructors

 Traditional or Free Style?

-Traditional Tae Kwon-Do is the art form of this beautiful martial art.
+This is the art form of this beautiful martial art.
 It involves learning the fundamental movements, i.e. Stances, blocks, hand attacks and kicks, all performed through the full range of movement (in its art form), which isn't necessarily practical for realistic application, but it does help students to understand the mechanics of each and every movement from start to finish and of course helps with conditioning and coordination.

-A well performed pattern is akin to a martial ballet and is beautiful to watch.
-As well as being an excellent form of exercise and conditioning, patterns help keep the identity of the art itself as each pattern can represent a prominent figure or event in Korean history.
+Patterns are an integral part of traditional training and consist of a series of fundamental attack and defence movements, against one or more imaginary opponents but again, performed in art form.
+A well performed pattern is akin to a martial ballet and can be beautiful to watch, if performed well and an excellent form of exercise and conditioning.
+Patterns help keep the identity of the art, as each pattern can represent a prominent figure or event in Korean history.

 Advantages